Artem Chigvintsev: Season 31 with celebrity partner Heidi D'Amelio

 1 Score given by guest judge Michael Buble.

+Season 32 with celebrity partner Charity Lawson

+1 Artem Chigvintsev tested positive for COVID-19, so Charity Lawson performed with Ezra Sosa instead.
+2 Score given by guest judge Michael Strahan.
+3 Score given by guest judge Niecy Nash-Betts.
+4 Score given by guest judge Paula Abdul.
+5 Score given by guest judge Billy Porter.
+6 Score given by guest judge Mandy Moore (choreographer).

 So You Think You Can Dance

 In 2011, Chigvintsev was a choreographer on the British adaptation of So You Think You Can Dance.
 He choreographed a Viennese Waltz to "She's Always a Woman" by Billy Joel for Katie Love & Luke Jackson.
 He choreographed a Cha-Cha-Cha to "Judas" by Lady Gaga for Bethany Rose Harrison & Lee Bridgman.
 For the final, he choreographed a Tango to "I've Seen That Face Before (Libertango)" by Grace Jones for Katie Love & Luke Jackson.

 Other work

 In 2009, he appeared in the music video for Hush Hush; Hush Hush by The Pussycat Dolls, dancing with Nicole Scherzinger.

 In 2011, Chigvintsev acted the part of lead choreographer in the CBeebies Christmas Pantomime, Cinderella.

 Chigvintsev has also appeared in an episode of the TV show The O.C. and in the movie I Now Pronounce You Chuck and Larry.

 In October 2020, he made a guest appearance in an episode, “Sister, Sister and a Babymoon” of the American reality TV show, Keeping Up with the Kardashians to teach Kris Jenner and her boyfriend ballroom dancing.
 He has also made another guest appearance on another American reality TV show, Paris in Love.
 In an episode, "Too Close for Carter," in January 2022 to teach Paris Hilton and her former fiancé now husband some dance moves for their wedding reception.

 Chigvintsev appeared as a main cast member on the E! reality show, Total Bellas, for the show's fifth and sixth season.